saasbook/hw-agile-iterations-1/docs/01-getting-started.md

 Once you install one of these tools, you need to install the Ruby version listed in [Gemfile](../Gemfile).

 After installing rvm or rbenv, you need to check that it is loaded in you current terminal.
-You can do so by checking the version of your specific ruby env manager.
+You can do so by checking the version of your specific Ruby env manager.
 For example if you opt for rvm:
 ```shell script
 rvm -v